aj-adams/BentoTime/README.md

   - run BentoTime in browser for development - `npm start`
   - run BentoTime in Electron for development - `npm run electron`

+## Contributing
+Use our contribution repo to get an idea of the format we expect for PR's, commits, and issues.

 ## Technologies
 ### Electron
 [Electron](http://electron.atom.io/) lets us build native desktop applications using web technologies!